konstructio/kubefirst/docs/kubefirst/gitlab/install.md

 ```bash
 kubefirst init -c config.yaml --cloud aws  --git-provider gitlab
 ```

+> - The flag `--cloud` is not supported via config file
+> - The flag `--git-provider` is not supported via config file, if not passed it will be assumed as a `github` installation.

 The `init` process produces a directory of utilities, a state file, and some staged platform content that can now be found at `~/.kubefirst`.
 [Here](../../tooling/kubefirst-cli.md) you can find more details about `init` command.